ultraio/docs-blockchain/docs/tutorials/smart-contracts/index.md

 ## Header Setup

-After creating the contract, you will need to **install headers** to remove some of the errors you will get from VSCode about the code.
+After creating the contract, you will need to **install headers** to remove some of the errors you will get from VS Code about the code.

 There are currently **two ways** to install headers.